 Microsoft has made a decision that the Office suite users should not have to install third party apps to view PDF files.
 In this context, they have incorporated PDF support in Windows 8.
 The PDF files can be opened with the native reader apps or the Adobe reader app.
 In the Office 2010 the files can be saved in PDF formats, but in Office 2013, the PDF files can be edited also.

-The third party applications don’t need to be installed on the computers using Office 2013 because the PDF files can be opened, created, and edited.
+The third-party applications don’t need to be installed on the computers using Office 2013 because the PDF files can be opened, created, and edited.
 The files with read-only attributes or such files which have been right protected cannot be edited on Office 2013.
 The third party software for editing the PDF files are much more powerful than Office 2013.
-Many functionalities which are usually offered by the third party applications are absent in Office 2013 therefore, it is not much reliable.
+Many functionalities that are usually offered by the third party applications are absent in Office 2013 therefore, it is not much reliable.

 How to Edit PDF Files in Microsoft Office Word 2013